Comparison of baseball and cricket: Bowling/pitching

 The terms "bowling" and "pitching", as words, both denote underarm deliveries, as were once required in both games.
-The rules for delivery were also initially very similar.
+The rules for delivery were also initially similar.
 Once overhand deliveries were permitted in the respective sports, and pitchers were compelled to toe the pitching rubber instead of throwing from anywhere within the "pitcher's box", the actions of bowling and pitching diverged significantly.

 Penalties for bad or unfair delivery: